kubk/mobx-log/README.md

 ```

+### Features

+- It logs Mobx actions, observables and computeds
+- It uses custom Chrome formatters, so you won't see awkward `[Proxy, Proxy]` anymore in your console.

 ### How it is different from alternatives?
 - [mobx-logger](https://github.com/winterbe/mobx-logger) doesn't show observables and computeds with Mobx 6 due to changes in Mobx internals.
-It also seems like this library isn't maintained anymore because simple feature requests are ignored: [1](https://github.com/winterbe/mobx-logger/issues/20), [2](https://github.com/winterbe/mobx-logger/issues/17), [3](https://github.com/winterbe/mobx-logger/issues/5).

-### Todo
-- [x] Log computed / action / observable
-- [x] Allow styling console output however you want
-- [ ] Exclude from production build automatically
-- [ ] Colorful diff
-- [x] Ask Mobx maintainers how to find out computed comparer automatically or create PR to Mobx
+- [mobx-remotedev](https://github.com/zalmoxisus/mobx-remotedev/issues) is not maintained anymore.